alexandertomsovic/alexandertomsovic/README.md

 - Avidly partake in competative hackathons and codewars.
 - Lead graphic designer for an array of companies.

+## Creations
+- Created [LexBot](https://lexbot.org), a social justice and community building chatbot designed to inform, educate, and construct.
+- Developed the [Instock App](https://instockapp.org), a free iOS / GP app that lets you find anything, anywhere, for the lowest prices.
+- Launching [Wash Your Whip](https://washyourwhip.com) in the near future, a service to find the best care products for any automotive vehicle.
+- Working with a brilliant team to develop Eden, my  most avant-garde project yet...
+-
 ## Scholar
 - Always learning new languages, frameworks, and concepts.
 - Studying EECS OHL '24 --> UCSB '26.